omni.graph: OmniGraph Python Scripting¶

 One class deserves special attention though, as it is quite useful for interacting with the OmniGraph.

-The OmniGraphHelper class provides functionality for you to change the graph topology, or modify and inspect values within the graph.
-These are the main functions you want to use - see the internal documentation for details on how to use them.
+The Controller class provides functionality for you to change the graph topology, or modify and inspect values within the graph.